Rachel Crawford AHD, HPD, LAPHP, GQHP, mAsFSH, mCNHC

 For more information please visit www.sagehypnotherapy.co.uk or my Facebook page Facebook.com/sagehypnotherapy.

 Insomnia & Sleeping Disorders

 Rachel Crawford (DHP HPD, GQHP) studied Solution Focused Hypnotherapy at The Clifton Practice, a leading teaching authority providing the Government recognised Clifton Practice Hypnotherapy Training Practitioner Diploma Course, and gained her Diploma in Clinical Hypnotherapy and Psychotherapy (DHP).

-She has also just completed and submitted her portfolio for her Advanced Diploma in Hypnotherapy Training.
+She has also completed her Advanced Diploma in Hypnotherapy Training.
 This qualification puts Rachel in a different league to most in her profession, from a qualification perspective The training involved theoretical and practical courses in:

 Clinical Neuroscience, Psychoneuroimmunology, Fertility, Hypnosis for Childbirth, Working with Children, Clinical Application of Mindfulness, Obsessive Compulsive Disorder, Neuro Linguistic Programming (NLP), Solution Focused Brief Therapy and Cognitive Behavioural Therapy.

 Rachel is a member of the Complementary & Natural Healthcare Council, the Association for Solution Focused Hypnotherapy and is bound by their codes of practice.

 - Anger management

 - Eating disorders *